 About programs for gifted and talented children

-Gifted and talented programs are run through schools, private organisations or businesses, and other organisations like universities and museums.
+- operate through schools, private organisations or businesses, and other organisations like universities and museums

-Some programs run after school, on weekends or in school holidays.
-The cost depends on the type of program, the staffing and the materials.
-Some expensive programs might offer places at reduced fees to help you with the cost.
+Costs depend on the type of program, the staffing and the materials.
+Some expensive programs might offer places at reduced fees.

-What makes a good gifted and talented program?
+What makes a good program for gifted and talented children?

-Good gifted and talented programs have some things in common, including opportunities for children to:
+Good programs for gifted and talented children have some things in common, including opportunities for children to: